 - Heavy box files falling from shelves in an office onto an unsuspecting worker could cause a nasty head, neck or shoulder injury.

-- Brick or masonry falling from scaffolding is almost certainly going to cause severe injury or death if it were to land on someone on the ground below.
+- Brick or masonry falling from scaffolding will almost certainly cause severe injury or death if it lands on someone on the ground below.

-- Many of the falling objects from height accidents that occur are on constructions sites, e.g., tools, hard hats, walkie talkie radios, pieces of building masonry
+- Many falling objects from height accidents occur on construction sites, e.g., tools, hard hats, walkie-talkie radios, and pieces of building masonry.

 - Warehouses are another workplace where the potential of severe injuries from falling boxes of stock of badly stacked racking is high.

-Repetitive strain injuries occur due to the repeated overuse of a particular area of the body.
+Repetitive strain injuries occur from the repeated overuse of a particular body part.
 Common causes of RSI are:

 - Badly designed work chairs